Ankit-Cherian/The-American-Revolution-Timeline/README.md

 # Revolutionary War Battle Explorer

 An interactive, student‑friendly web app to explore key battles of the American Revolutionary War (1775–1783).
-Pan around a Leaflet map, scrub a timeline to see how the war unfolded, and dive into rich, classroom‑ready details for each battle — including outcomes, significance, images, fun facts, sources, and student activities.
+Go through the timeline to see how the war unfolded, and dive into details for each battle — including outcomes, significance, images, fun facts, sources, and student activities.

 This project started as a fun hobby and is free for anyone to use, learn from, and adapt.
 Enjoy, and feel welcome to contribute!